 21. Turn us back to you, O Jehovah, and we shall be turned; renew our days as in times past.

-22. For will you utterly reject us?
-You are exceedingly angry with us.
+22. Yea, have you utterly rejected us?
+You have been exceedingly angry with us.

 Footnotes